Dr-Ake/Rimworld-Deadpool-healing/README.md

 - Grants a beefy healing factor that laughs at wounds and disease.
 - Settings galore: tweak healing ticks, regrowth speed, and more – all described in the most sarcastic tooltips you'll ever read.
 - Custom thoughts and hediffs from `Hediffs_Deadpool.xml`, including your very own Death Nap and Uncanny Hunger.
 - Precompiled DLLs so you can jump straight into the action without building a thing.
+Check `1.6/Assemblies` for the compiled `Deadpool.dll`.

 ## Installation